Clemency, Luxembourg: Location

 The commune is located on the Belgian border at the source of the River Eisch.
 At an altitude of 395 m, its highest point is in the village of Fingig.
 Clemency, situated on the junction of the CR 101 and the CR 110 is 21 km west of Luxembourg.
 It is 5 km from the E25 motorway to Luxembourg and Brussels.
 The area is partly forested but mostly agricultural with mixed farming.
 There are fishing ponds between Clemency and Fingig as well as a marshy nature reserve, the Neidriesch, where there is a colony of crested newts, a protected species.

 Celtic tomb

 The history of Clemency goes back to the 1st century BC when the Treveri, a Celtic tribe, inhabited the region around Titelberg, a large oppidum near Rodange.
-A Celtic funeral chamber measuring 4.30 m by 4.20 m, the largest Gallic tomb ever found, was discovered in 1987 at Clemency.
+A Celtic funeral chamber measuring 4.30 by 4.20 m, the largest Gallic tomb ever found, was discovered in 1987 at Clemency.
 From the offerings in the tomb, it was obviously the burial place of a Celtic nobleman.
 These included at least ten wine amphorae, an Italic bronze basin, an oil lamp from Campania, an iron grill and some 30 Gallic pots.
 There was also a chimney from an iron smelter in the chamber testifying to the deceased's association with iron production.